node-class-may-2023/ComIT_Node/css.md

 [Exercise 25](exercises/css/ex_25.md)

 ## Media Query
-* Media query are a great way to apply CSS only to selected devices depending there type or characteristics
+* Media query are a great way to apply CSS only to selected devices depending on their type or characteristics
-* For example we can apply CSS only to print a document or if the device screen is bigger or smaller than a specific value
+* For example we can apply CSS only when printing a document or if the device screen is bigger or smaller than a specific value
 * Using Media query we can make our site responsive
 * Grids system already helps us dealing with responsive design
 * Use the **@media** to specify a media query